MJDeligan/Instant-Sound-Bot/README.md

 6. Configure the bot in the bot_config.py file
 7. Add your bot's token in the token_discord.py
 &nbsp;
-If you don't have a bot account setup yet visit
+If you don't have a bot account setup yet visit:
 > https://discord.com/developers/docs/intro